Beventar/WoolHUD/readme.md

 - [Twitter](https://twitter.com/WoolenSleevelet)
 - [Discord](https://discord.gg/woolen)

-## Differences between this replica and the original HUD:
+## Some differences between this replica and the original HUD:

 ### Notes:
 - alternative main menu backgrounds are not the same as Woolen's unfortunately